Nutritional medicine explores how food and its nutrients affect health and wellbeing.

 Kathy works as a naturopath, Western medical herbalist, nutritionist and homoeopath.

-Marie Paek – Integrative GP including Psychotherapy - BA/BSc(Med) MBBS(Hons) FRACGP
+Marie Paek – Sydney Integrative GP, Psychotherapy - BA/BSc(Med) MBBS(Hons) FRACGP

 Marie practices functional/integrative medicine to address complex and chronic health issues.
 She is also adept at looking at the workings of the mind and is a practicing mindfulness based , body-oriented psychotherapist.

-Suzi Wigge – Integrative GP including Traditional Chinese Medicine - M.B., B.S., FRACGP, Dip.
+Suzi Wigge – Integrative GP, Acupuncture and Traditional Chinese Medicine - M.B., B.S., FRACGP, Dip.
 TCM (Sydney), Cert.
 TCM (China), DRM.

 Suzi is an integrative medicine practitioner who combines orthodox medicine with a range of natural therapies targeting root causes of health problems.